 - 1. Make good dark marks that completely fill in the blank. - 2.
-Completely erase any changed answers. - 3.
-Make one, and only one, mark for each question. - 4.
-Frequently check that the question number in the test booklet corresponds with the number of the space you are marking on the answer sheet. - 5.
+Record your answers on the computer answer sheet as you progress through the exam.
+Once the allotted time has expired for the exam, no additional time will be given to complete the answer sheet. - 3.
+Completely erase any changed answers. - 4.
+Make one, and only one, mark for each question. - 5.
+Frequently check that the question number in the test booklet corresponds with the number of the space you are marking on the answer sheet. - 6.
 Use a pencil with number 2 lead to mark your answers.
 Pencils will be provided during the examination.
-Do not use pens. - 6.
+Do not use pens. - 7.
 Follow the test monitor's instructions carefully for verifying and/or marking your Identification Number on the answer sheet.
-This is extremely important because this is the only source used for identification. - 7.
-Although you are encouraged to mark in the test booklet, your score will be based only on the answers recorded on the computer answer sheet.
+This is extremely important because this is the only source used for identification. - 8.
+Although you may mark in the test booklet, your score will be based only on the answers recorded on the computer answer sheet.